 Volunteer Positions And Committees

 Volunteers are trained to usher at Morrison Center performances.
-This includes scanning tickets, standing at each Main Hall door during performances, guiding patrons within the facility and operating the coatroom.
-The Performance Usher Chair reviews safety procedures before each performance.
+This includes scanning tickets, standing at each Main Hall door during performances, guiding patrons within the facility, and operating the coatroom.
+In addition, the Performance Usher Chair reviews safety procedures before each performance.

 The Morrison Center Volunteers provide assistive hearing devices to help patrons who are hard of hearing.
 This service is at no cost to the patrons.

-The Membership Committee processes all membership applications on a yearly basis and creates and maintains the Volunteer lists for the Usher, Refreshments, Gift Shop and Hearing Assistance committees.
-They also help prepare the Membership Directory which includes photos of the Morrison Center Volunteers.
+The Membership Committee processes all membership applications yearly and creates and maintains the Volunteer lists for the Usher, Refreshments, Gift Shop, and Hearing Assistance committees.
+They also help prepare the Membership Directory, which includes photos of the Morrison Center Volunteers.

 This committee designs and publishes the Morrison Center Volunteers’ quarterly newsletter, the Curtain Call.

-Organizes, schedules and provides an orientation to the Morrison Center Volunteers every two years and training for Gift Shop and Coat Check Volunteers.
+Organizes, schedules, and provides an orientation to the Morrison Center Volunteers every two years and training for Gift Shop and Coat Check Volunteers.

-Promotes Morrison Center Volunteer activities conducts membership drives and participates in community activities to solicit new members.
-The committee also distributes materials to cultivate the interest and support of the Volunteers and the Morrison Center.
-Prepares and coordinates mailings to the Morrison Center Volunteers.
-This includes all Volunteer event invitations, the Curtain Call newsletter and the Membership Directory.
+Conducts membership drives and participates in community activities to solicit new members.
+The committee also distributes materials to cultivate interest in becoming a Volunteer of the Morrison Center.

-Tracks events in the lives of the Morrison Center Volunteers and sends cards, flowers, or charitable donations as needed.
+Sends cards acknowledging events in the lives of the Morrison Center Volunteers.

 Age: Must be at least 18 years of age.
-(No upper age limit.)
+(No upper age limits.)

 The essential functions of the Volunteer position, no matter the assignment are as follows:

-Must be able to stand for up to 2 hours.
+- Be able to stand for up to two hours with or without breaks.